 Gilbert goes on to describe how deep in the ruins of her marriage, she began to mend her soul by reading aloud Italian words out of a dictionary.
 I can relate.
 After my body broke down from stress and overwork in my 20s, I noticed the flowers for the first time.
 I had never seen them grace the cities I lived in.
 Too busy with things that mattered like studies and work, I had never looked.
 But in my frailty, I was ravished by their beauty, the force of their color.
 My spirit had fractured open, worn and thirsty for something beyond the dictates of duty.
 Eager for a song, not just the beat of the clock I raced.
 I didn’t understand why I took so hungrily to the flowers I had by practice dismissed.
 It took me years to realize that beauty is healing.
 And so the lyrical, sexy Italian sounds out of her mouth brought Gilbert healing joy.
 She says “the appreciation of pleasure can be an anchor of one’s humanity…You were given life; it is your duty…to find something beautiful within life, no matter how slight.”

 I would take it a step further.
 Beauty is the very fabric of our world.
 Yes, we’ve screwed things up with crime, war, destruction, and the abuse of our natural resources.
 But beauty dances in the pageantry of the sunset and of the cosmos (who said Jupiter had to be so beautiful??), in the languages of men.
 Some days the California sky is so magnificent, the clouds coiffed with a panache which in a painting would look overdone, too perfect.
 Beauty wasn’t an artful afterthought to this world.
 It obligated itself upon us.
-Beauty isn’t something to find.
+Beauty isn’t something to go looking for.
 It is the substance of this earth.